 A phantom limb, untethered.

 “The ultimate poem is abstract,” wrote Wallace Stevens.
 Whether I agree with him is irrelevant.
-What I know is that abstract poetry was my gateway into writing.
+What I know is that abstract and surreal poetry was my gateway into writing.
 It was also a survival mechanism for many years.
 I began my writing career as an abstract and surrealist poet, partially, I believe, because of the lingering residue that comes with becoming an immigrant at a young age.

 When I was ten, not long after my family moved to New Hampshire, my mind began to wither.

 what was left

 ran in a jealous rage,

 as arthritic fingers